• Home

 • value: The value of the feature flag returned by feature flag evaluation.

 • default: Optional.
-This will be true if the feature flag evaluation failed and the default flag value that your app passed into the SDK evaluation was used instead.
-This field will be false or omitted if the default flag value was not used.
+This will be true if the feature flag evaluation failed and the SDK served the fallback value instead.
+This field will be false or omitted if the SDK did not serve the fallback value.